 The Origin Story

-Viktorija Cijunskyte, one of the two co-founders of Profitus, developed an interest for real estate in her early years.
+Viktorija Cijunskyte, one of the two co-founders of Profitus, has developed an interest for real estate projects early in her career.
 After working for a brokerage firm for a year, she decided to pursue her own business and set up her own agency.

 At the same time, she also founded a real estate development company, in which the later Profitus partner, Mindaugas Vanagas, was also involved.